-- 8.18.1 In the group exercises, a dog that leaves the place where it was left (64-06-17) during the Group Sit or barks or whines unreasonably must be excused prior to the Group Down. - 8.18.2 The handler of any dog in any class has the option of excusing their dog (65-06-17) from the group exercises.
+- 8.18.1 In the group exercises, a dog that leaves the place where it was left during the Group Sit or barks or whines unreasonably must be excused prior to the Group Down. - 8.18.2 The handler of any dog in any class has the option of excusing their dog from the group exercises.
 They must inform the judge of this decision at the completion of the individual exercises, before leaving the ring.
-This decision may not be changed after leaving the ring.
+This decision may not be changed after leaving the ring. - 8.18.3 All group exercises, in a class or combined classes, will be performed (37-03-23) after all individual exercises have been completed. - 8.18.4 Only dogs qualifying in the individual exercises are eligible to return for (68-09-23) group stay exercises.